LeBron James among California wildfire evacuees after blaze erupts near Getty Center in Los Angeles

 The fire erupted around 1:30 a.m. local time in the Sepulveda Pass along Interstate 405 near the Getty Center Museum community and the hill-top golf community of Mountain Gate, according to Scott.

 By 8:15 a.m.
 ET, officials said it had already grown to encompass over 400 acres as more than 470 LAFD firefighters with assistance from neighboring agencies rushed to combat the blaze.
+Over 10,000 structures, both residential and commercial, were located in the mandatory evacuation zones.

 "This is a very dynamic fire that is moving in a westward direction," the LAFD said.